Dimab92/Dimab92/README.md

 ![AWS](https://img.shields.io/badge/AWS-FF9900?logo=amazonaws&logoColor=white&style=for-the-badge&logoWidth=30)

-## Virtualization and Bash:
+## Virtualization | Bash and Bash Scripting:
-Hypervisors: VirtualBox (installation and configuration)
+Hypervisors: Experience with VirtualBox — installation, configuration, and management of virtual machines.

-Installed and configured a UNIX OS on a virtual machine
+Installed and configured UNIX-based OS in a virtualized environment.

-Performed system update and upgrade via command line
+Performed system updates and package upgrades using the command line.

-Installed and configured all necessary tools for server operation
+Set up and configured essential tools required for server functionality.

-## Bash Scripting:
-Writing Bash scripts to automate daily tasks and make work easier.
+Wrote Bash scripts to automate routine tasks like backups, version tracking, and repository management

-Created one script that:

-Clones GitHub repository using SSH

-Makes compressed backup files with version numbers

-Tracks backup info in a JSON file using jq

-Deletes old backups if needed

-Can run many backups in one go

 ## Docker and Containerization:
 Wrote a Dockerfile to run the backup script inside a container